 I like to combine all three essential oils in my DIY nasal inhaler or in a diffuser for stuffy nose.
 It smells great and works great.

-Just hold close to your nose and breath in.
-The essential oils will help clear nasal congestion.
+Remove the cap.
+Hold the inhaler close to one nostril while gently closing the other.
+Inhale deeply and slowly.
+Repeat with the other nostril if desired.
+The essential oils will begin to help clear nasal congestion.
 Allow it a few minutes to begin to work.
-Then if you still feel stuffy, hold the inhaler close to your nose and breath in again.
+Then, if you still feel stuffy, hold the inhaler close to your nose and breath in a second time.

 Essential oils are powerful and should only be inhaled in small doses for brief periods.
-Using the DIY nasal inhaler is help you breath in the smells of the essential oils.
+Use the DIY nasal inhaler to help you breath in the smells of the essential oils.
 It is in effect like concentrated aromatherapy.
+These nasal inhalers are reusable if you can refill the wick, making them both economical and eco-friendly when maintained properly.

-Please consult with your physician if you have any health concerns as this is not intended to prevent or treat any medical conditions or concerns.
+Please consult with your physician before use if you have any health concerns and/or chronic respiratory issues as this is not intended to prevent or treat any medical conditions or concerns.

 Conclusion